fbac/skproxy/README.md

 **IMPORTANT!**

-- Check the Makefile carefully!
-  - Always run the proxy with root user, otherwise the ebpf can't be loaded.
-  - Make sure `echo_dispatch.bpf.o` exist in the bin folder.
-- To run the proxy manually, run `sudo go run cmd/proxy/*.go` or `sudo make run`.
+- To run the proxy manually, run `sudo go run cmd/main.go` or `sudo make run`.
 - To run a full e2e test, run `sudo make all`

 ### Versions tested